baansalravneet/AdventOfCode/README.md

-# Advent Of Code
+# Advent Of Code - 2023
-Please select the branch corresponding to the year.
+Simply run `go run *.go` to get the results.